AndrewGalvez/capybara/README.md

 # Capybara

-A CPP game made using native POSIX sockets.
+A CPP game made using raw sockets.

+Oh, you don't like raw sockets?
+I don't either, I just suck at refactoring.

 ## Gameplay